11AbiRam11/ETL_Py-to-Sql/README.md

 ├── docker-compose.yml      # Defines and configures the Docker services (ETL app, Postgres DB).
 ├── Dockerfile              # Instructions to build the Docker image for the ETL application.
 ├── README.md               # This file.
+├── run_script.bat          # Convenience script for running the ETL process on Windows.
+├── production_guide.md     # A guide to production-grade coding practices used in this project.
 ├── cdc_/
 │   └── last_cdc.json       # Stores the timestamp of the last fetched record to prevent duplicates.
 ├── Config/